hawkins-e/keyclass-frontend/README.md

 6. Last be sure to hit the submit button!
 This will cause the timer to stop and produce your overall typing speed in words per minute.

 #**Contribute**
-I would like to implement multi-player functionality.
+I would like to implement multi-player functionality by utilizing web sockets.

 #**License**
 MIT © Erica Hawkins